Table of Contents

 Understanding IP Ratings: Your Waterproof Guide

 You have heard the terms if you ever read reviews about ham radio or right on a different type of product packaging.
 But what are IP ratings?
-IP rating is an acronym for Ingress Protection, which measures the effectiveness of a device in protecting against dust and water.
-The grade is a combination of two numbers: The first refers to dust protection (ranging from 0-6) and the second for water protection (from 0 up to nine).
+Ingress protection rating or in short we say IP rating define us the ability of a device to defend against dust and water.
+The grade is a mixture of two numbers: the first for dust protection (0–6) and the second for water protection (0–9).

-Standard waterproof walkie-talkies, on the other hand, typically have an IPX7 or IPX8 rating allowing them to survive for hours submerged in water.
+On the other hand, fully waterproof handheld radios typically got IPX7 or IPX8 rating of waterproofing.
+This allows the device to survive for hours underwater.
 One of the review factors when ham radio evaluates a list of top waterproof walkie-talkies is to look for IP67 or better certifications, as these provide more water resistance than less stringent standards.

 How to Make Your Walkie-Talkie Waterproof